trozzelle/sunblock/README.md

 you set in the .env file.

 You can schedule the script by running `node scheduler.js`.
 Currently, it is set to execute every hour.

+#### Code is under heavy construction.
+Look at last commit to main for working code.